Highlights of the Program

 • Identifying ways to reduce capital and operating costs to improve investment outcomes and project success

-• Presenting case studies showing how carbon capture integration drives efficiency and emission benefits
+• Case studies showing how carbon capture integration drives efficiency and emissions benefits

 12:25 - 12:30

-Q&A SESSION ON RISK REDUCTION IN HYDROGEN AND AMMONIA PROJECTS
+Q&A SESSION ON RISKS REDUCTION IN HYDROGEN AND AMMONIA PROJECTS

 12:30 - 13:30